 How they're used: Cooked into soup, chilled in salads and spring rolls, tossed into stir fries, or deep fried into crispy nests for sauces.
 Great with seafood, such as the Singaporean dish crab bee hoon.

-A thicker, wider, and more robust version of rice vermicelli that stands up better to bold flavors.
-The width—about as wide as fettucini, though sometimes wider—grabs hold of sauce, which makes for a silky dish of noodles.
-An extremely popular street food in Singapore.
+This is a thicker, wider, and more robust version of rice vermicelli that stands up better to bold flavors.
+The width—about as wide as fettuccine, though sometimes wider—grabs hold of sauce, which makes for a silky dish of noodles.

 Shape: Both fresh and dry versions are long, flat, and about 1/4 inch wide.
-Similar varieties are round and thinner, like linguini.
+Similar varieties are round and thinner, like linguine.